Terroir, terroir, terroir!

 The idea of terroir is the fundamental intellectual exercise in wine and the source of its desirability.
 Terroir is quality; it is the reason wines taste differently, the very reason we can separate great wine from good wine.
 Having been educated in Burgundy, where site differences have been measured to a hair’s breadth since Medieval times, I wanted to show the dynamic differences in Napa Valley’s terroir – one the most ecologically and geologically complex places on Earth.
 Our Single-Vineyard collection of wines is comprised of five wines from five of Napa’s greatest appellations:

 Cabernet Sauvignon from the very top of Spring Mountain, the cool climate gives this wine keen power and endless age-ability.
 Heady and rich.
-Available October 2017.
+Available by allocation October 2018.

 Le Nouveau Western

 Star vineyard.
 Classic Rutherford, 3 rows of Cabernet Sauvignon Martha’s clone with lavish concentration and plush tannins.
 Available by allocation October 2018.

 Pritchard Hill.
 100% Cabernet Sauvignon.
 Aristocratic structure of soft, royal, velvety tannins; great black fruits, cassis and blackberry, combined with spice, cedar and tobacco with a kiss of truffle.
 Available by allocation October 2018.